njit-prof-bill/njit-prof-bill-cs490-project-fall-2025/Sprint2Demo.md

 - Run test suite demonstration
 - Show coverage reports and all tests passing
 - "90%+ test coverage ensures professional-grade quality"

-**[Demo Conclusion]**

-"In Sprint 2, we've transformed our platform from a profile manager into a complete AI-powered job search assistant.
-From intelligent job tracking to AI-generated application materials, from company research to pipeline automation - every feature is designed to give job seekers a competitive advantage.

-Our platform doesn't just organize your job search - it actively helps you succeed with data-driven insights and AI-powered assistance.

-Thank you for watching our Sprint 2 demo.
-Questions?"

 ---